flamboyantpenguin/flamboyantpenguin/README.md

 - 👋 Hi, I’m ペンギン
 - 👀 I’m interested in Python, Android App Development and Networking.
 - 🌱 I’m currently learning Kotlin.
-- 💞️ I’m looking to collaborate on Linux projects based on shell.
+- 💞️ I’m looking to collaborate on projects in Python.
 - 📫 Reach me on shapedana@gmail.com

 <!---